gitgud-software/OreVeins/README.md

 OreVeins
 ========
-Authors: Kevin M. and Possibly Kevin S.
+Authors: Kevin M. and  Kevin S.

-A naive attempt at creating realistic ore controls for a minecraft bukkit plugin Mojang has in the past taken a simplistic approach to Ore Generation and distribution in Minecraft.
+A naive attempt at creating realistic ore controls for a minecraft bukkit plugin.
+Mojang has in the past taken a simplistic approach to Ore Generation and distribution in Minecraft.
 To understand why This plugin is in development, lets first look at how Minecraft 'nilla generates ores.